inertz/inertz-script/README.md

 3. **Modular Architecture**: Clean separation of concerns
 4. **Extensible**: Easy to add new features and built-ins
 5. **Error Handling**: Comprehensive error reporting
+6. **Rich Data Types**: Support for arrays and objects with intuitive syntax

 ## Technical Implementation